-1. These kinds of controls are in place throughout the report.
+3. These kinds of controls are in place throughout the report.

-Despite these findings, it is well-documented that women have less power in marital relationships to bring about more equitable distributions of child care and household responsibilities.
+Despite these findings, it is well-documented that women have less power in marital relationships to bring about a more equitable distribution of child care and household responsibilities.
 Women also experience less spousal support for their careers than their male counterparts.
-These circumstances may lead to increased role overload, job stress, and depression for women.
+These circumstances may lead to increased role overload, job stress, and depression in women.
 It may be that women experience an equal number of relationship problems, but access EAP more to address resulting emotional problems.